yuliamg/intro_to_programing_2025/day2_python/day2_python.md

 print(sentence.replace("too", "also"))
 ```

+#### String Formatting
-You can also use string formatting:
+You can also format strings using f-strings:

 ```python
 nrOfCharacters = len(sentence)